State of Quantum Computing: 2026 Annual Industry Report

 The definitive intelligence briefing on the quantum computing industry — covering market size, venture funding, qubit milestones, company landscape, government programs, public equities, and the 2026-2027 outlook.
 Compiled by quantumintel.tech from primary sources including company filings, government databases, and academic publications.

-2025 was a landmark year for quantum computing investment.
-Total venture capital deployed in quantum startups reached $4.2 billion, a 138% increase from 2024's $1.76 billion.
-This surge was driven by multiple mega-rounds: PsiQuantum's $1 billion raise, Quantinuum's $600 million, and IonQ's continued capital market activity exceeding $1 billion in total proceeds.
+2025 was a landmark year for quantum computing investment, and 2026 is already accelerating further.
+Total venture capital deployed in quantum startups reached $4.2 billion in 2025, a 138% increase from 2024's $1.76 billion.
+In April 2026, Xanadu closed a $2.1 billion Series D (led by Andreessen Horowitz and General Catalyst) at a $16 billion valuation — the largest single quantum round in history.
+This surge was driven by multiple mega-rounds: PsiQuantum's $1 billion raise, Quantinuum's $600 million, IonQ's continued capital market activity, and now Xanadu's record 2026 raise.
 The QCaaS (Quantum Computing as a Service) market — cloud access to quantum processors — grew to $2.3 billion and is projected to reach $48.3 billion by 2033, representing a 46% compound annual growth rate.

 2025 saw quantum hardware cross several critical thresholds.
 The most significant was the demonstration of below-threshold quantum error correction — where adding more physical qubits genuinely reduces logical error rates — by multiple teams.
 This milestone, long considered the gateway to practical quantum computing, signals the transition from the NISQ (Noisy Intermediate-Scale Quantum) era to the early fault-tolerant era.